La France Insoumise: Structure

-La France Insoumise was polling at 11.5% a month before the first vote, but Mélenchon received 19.58% in the ballot, finishing fourth and not reaching the final round.

-Presidential campaign of 2022

-In January 2022, an initial "People's Primary" voted to select a unity candidate from among seven candidates on the left.
-Four candidates declined to participate, and Christiane Taubira won, but threw her support behind Mélenchon, who then became the candidate of La France Insoumise for the 2022 French presidential election.

-In the first round of voting, Jean-Luc Mélenchon garnered 7.7 million votes, coming in third among twelve candidates with 22% of the vote, behind president Emmanuel Macron in first place with 28%, and narrowly behind Marine Le Pen with 23% of the vote.
+Membership

+As of 2017, LFI had a membership of 540,000.

 Political support

-La France Insoumise is not a coalition of political parties.
-However, several political parties, branches or individuals announced their support for the movement once its programme had been agreed and its candidate chosen, including the Left Party, the Socialistes insoumis Ensemble!, the French Communist Party, the Pole of Communist Revival in France and some elected officials and leaders of the Europe Ecology – The Greens (EELV).
+La France Insoumise is not a coalition of political parties; however, several political parties, branches or individuals announced their support for the movement once its programme had been agreed and its candidate chosen, including the Left Party, the Socialistes Insoumis, Ensemble!, the French Communist Party, the Pole of Communist Revival in France, and some elected officials and leaders of the Europe Ecology – The Greens (EELV).
 These organizations are not themselves parts of the movement.

 Components of the Left Front

-The Left Party, of which Jean-Luc Mélenchon is a member, is the main political force involved in the movement.
+The Left Party, of which Mélenchon is a member, is the main political force involved in the movement.
 Several of its executives are organizing the campaign.
 The French Communist Party (PCF) is split on support for the movement.
 The party's national conference rejected a motion of support for Mélenchon by 55% on 5 November 2016, but party members voted three weeks later in favour of support, by 53.6%.
 Several executive members of the French Communist Party, including president Pierre Laurent and deputy Marie-George Buffet, have endorsed his candidacy.

 In November 2016, Ensemble!, the third component of the Left Front coalition, also announced its support for the movement as 72% of its activists had voted in favour.
-They had been given the choice of three options: to support Mélenchon and work on a common framework (42% of the votes), to participate more directly in the campaign of La France Insoumise (30%) or to reject "at this stage" any support for Mélenchon (25%).

-However, the PCF and Together! have chosen to lead "autonomous campaigns", maintaining their independence from the movement.
+They had been given the choice of three options: to support Mélenchon and work on a common framework (42% of the votes), to participate more directly in the campaign of La France Insoumise (30%) or to reject "at this stage" any support for Mélenchon (25%); however, the PCF and Ensemble! have chosen to lead "autonomous campaigns", maintaining their independence from the movement.
 Both parties print leaflets and posters and organize meetings without being associated with the political decisions of the campaign.